smhurf/lewagon_challenges/07-Data-Engineering/01-Code-as-a-Product/02-Package-installation/README.md

 Install termcolor to allow your script to output colored text `pip install termcolor`.

-You can inspect code from `mlproject-computedist` file to understand how to give arguments to a script Run :
+You can inspect code from `computedist.py` file to understand how to give arguments to a script Run :
 ```bash
 python computedist.py --coords 48.865 2.380 48.235 2.393